The-Balthazar/BrewWikiGen/README.md

   * `BuildListSaysModUnits` if true the build list refers to what can be built as "mod unit(s)" instead of "unit(s)".

+  * `LocalRepuUnitPageBlueprintLink` and `OnlineRepoUnitPageBlueprintLink`, if they exist, it create unit page links to the original `.bp` files on the repo, using the the pair as a regex search and replace on the source location it found the reference `.bp` files at.

 * `CleanupOptions` (Depreciated) handles options for 'cleanup', which uses regex expressions to remove specific values from blueprint values.
 Contains the following bool options: